Dispersion Relations in Two- and Three-Dimensional Quantum Systems: Extracting Dispersion Relation

 A crucial aspect of dispersion relation calculations within the iPEPS framework is the relationship between the unit cell size and momentum resolution.
 Due to the translational symmetry imposed by the periodic unit cell of the size $L_x \times L_y$~(in 2D) or $L_x \times L_y \times L_z$~(in 3D), the allowed momentum values are quantized according to

 where $i \in\{x, y, z\}$, $n_i\in \{0, 1, 2, \dots, L_i-1\}$ and $L_i$ are the unit cell dimensions in lattice units.
+While finer momentum resolution requires larger unit cells, this comes at the cost of increased computational time for tensor network contractions.
 For the calculations presented in this work, we employ different unit cell sizes compatible with the desired momentum points.
 In particular, to access high-symmetry points we use a $2\times2$ unit cell in 2D (with the $\Sigma$ point evaluated on a $4\times4$ cell) and a $2\times2\times2$ unit cell in 3D.